Skip to main content

 The Hub uses Dynamic execution mode — the same system that powers large bundles.
 Instead of dumping hundreds of tool definitions into your AI's context, the Hub starts with a small set of discovery and execution tools:

-• list_bundles — See which bundles you have enabled
+• list_connected_mcp_servers — See which MCP servers you have connected

-• get_tool_info — Get the full schema for a specific tool before calling it
+• describe_tool — Get the full schema for a specific tool before calling it

 • code_execution — Run tools programmatically in a Python sandbox

-• validate_bundle — Test that a bundle's credentials are working
+• test_connected_mcp_server — Test that an MCP server's credentials are working

 • health_check — Diagnose connectivity issues